jslabxyz/JS-Labs-AI-Chat/README.md

-# Build an AI Agent for Your Storefront
+# Build an AI Agent for Shopify

 A Shopify template app that lets you embed an AI-powered chat widget on your storefront.
 Shoppers can search for products, ask about policies or shipping, and complete purchases - all without leaving the conversation.
 Under the hood it speaks the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) to tap into Shopify’s APIs.